ethannicholas/Frost/docs/statements.md

 Assertions which always evaluate to false are a compile-time error.
-In other languages, you may be used to using something equivalent to `assert false` to signify "it should not be possible for this line of code to be reached", but in Panda `assert false` will not compile.
+In other languages, you may be used to using something equivalent to `assert false` to signify "it should not be possible for this line of code to be reached", but in Frost `assert false` will not compile.
 You need to use `unreachable`, described below, to express this.

 **IMPLEMENTATION NOTE:** "assert false" isn't actually a compiler error yet, but it will be soon.